 We also recommended that you limit your reliance on cash this academic year.
 Passing cash to staff members such as cashiers, waiters, etc. increases the chances of transmission.

 Valuable or sentimental items should remain at home.
 While we want you to decorate your room, our experience from the spring semester gave us insight that it is difficult to properly pack and ship these types of items home to you.

 The custodial services team will be implementing a higher standard of cleaning this academic year.
-Details will be coming out shortly.

 Students are expected to clean their own bedrooms.
 Plan on bringing your own cleaning supplies to campus.